Redislabs-Solution-Architects/rediscloud-aws-terraform/README.md

 # rediscloud-terraform
 How to deploy a rediscloud subscription from terraform.

-These instructions also explain how to get started with Terraform from scratch:
+These instructions also explain how to get started with Terraform from scratch.

+### Prerequisites:
+* Rediscloud account
+* terraform (install explanation below)
+* VS Code

 Based on the following instructions: